RTikhile/Python---People-Analytics/README.md

 ![9](https://github.com/user-attachments/assets/28e72a3d-a8b1-4676-97d9-fcb5a6a7a7b0)

 ## 📁 Repository Structure
 - `python code/` → Jupyter notebook
-- `reports/` → Final research findings & PDF reports
 - `data/` → Dataset

 ## 🚀 How to Run